aefiq96/Tembak---FPS-Game-Final-Year-Project-/README.md

 especially first-person shooter games.
 Games like (Call of Duty), (Apex Legends), (BattleField) etc. inspired to build my own first-person shooter game.

+## Technologies Used
+1. Unity
+2. Visual Studio 2017
+3. GitHub

 ## Game Mechanism
 The objective of the game is to survive.
 There are many enemy AI's around the map including zombies and spiders.
 Each action of an object requires a script (term for a class).
 Unity has a built in feature where it allows you to create a sprite (3D model).
 It also allows you to import free downloadable asset packages from online if you want to save time instead of creating your own models.

 ## Game Control Instructions
 1. Move player forward = w/up key